 | | |

-This really is the best southern peach sweet tea recipe!
-It only takes a few minutes to whip up – no syrup making needed.
+My Southern peach sweet tea takes only a few minutes to whip up from scratch – no syrup making needed.
 Each sip is refreshing, filled with fresh peach flavor, and the perfect amount of sweet tea.
-During peach season, you’ll make this tea time and time again.
-I hope you love it just as much as we do!
-This recipe post includes a video tutorial so you can make it alongside me, step-by-step!
+This is a favorite in our house during peach season!

 freshly made peach sweet tea in a pitcher